 Berlin Mennonite Church is a place of peace in the city.
-We are an independent Protestant church with roots going back to the sixteenth-century Reformation.
-We welcome all people, regardless of age or background, social status or sexual orientation, family situation or education.
+We seek God, we follow Jesus, and we await the power of the Holy Ghost.
+We welcome all people, regardless of age or background, family situation or education, social status or sexual orientation.

 The Berlin Mennonite Church (German: Berliner Mennoniten-Gemeinde or BMG) was founded in 1887 and is a federally registered non-profit association.
 Since 1952, the congregation has met in the Menno-House.
-Our congregation includes 107 baptized members of all generations as well as a number of children and other regular attenders.
-Sunday services usually have around 30 participants, and there are almost always guests.
+Our congregation includes around 100 baptized members of all generations as well as a number of children and other regular attenders.
+Sunday services usually have around 20-30 participants, and there are almost always guests.

 BMC’s work is carried out by around 20 voluntary leaders as well as a pastor with a half-time salary.
 All important issues are decided at congregational assemblies, which occur at least once per year.
 The Church Council makes decisions about weekly activities, and all interested persons are invited to attend council meetings.